sophieM03/git-workshop/README.md

 3. If you need to, add a description after a blank line.

+> If you want to commit files which were already added, `git commit -a` can be used without calling `git add`.

 ## Push your commit to your repository

 1. Push your commit to origin with: